Akshat-Awasthi/Interact/README.md

 ## Reference & Learning Process

-I'm following [this guide](https://pomb.us/build-your-own-react/) to build Interact.
+I'm following [@pomber's guide](https://pomb.us/build-your-own-react/) to build Interact.
 Along the way, I'm also correcting some mistakes and adapting concepts to fit my own approach.